charity553/example-repo/README.md

 # Example-repo
-This is a sample repo, hello world!
+This is a sample repo, hello fellow coders!

+ This is the second change.